-The decision to pursue a commercial opportunity will be made in line with the IP DecisionMaking Framework and Related Delegated Authorities.
+The decision to pursue a commercial development will rest with the Group Chief Medical Officer and the IP Management Oversight Group.
 The resources that NHS bodies devote should be commensurate with the likely benefits and with other calls on their funds.

-17.2.11 Remuneration for inventors
+17.2.8 Remuneration for inventors

-Barts Health wishes to encourage full participation of staff in the development of new ideas and innovations and recognises that staff involvement with the development of its IP should be rewarded through a share in the proceeds of any successful commercialisation.
+Barts Health recognises that staff involvement with the development of its IP should be rewarded through a share in the proceeds of any successful commercialisation.